fynnfluegge/codeqai/README.md

 > [!NOTE]
 > To change the environment variables later, update the `~/.config/codeqai/.env` manually.

-## 💡 How it works

-The entire git repo is parsed with treesitter to extract all methods with documentations and saved to a local FAISS vector database with either sentence-transformers, instructor-embeddings or OpenAI's text-embedding-ada-002.
-The vector database is saved to a file on your system and will be loaded later again after further usage.
-Afterwards it is possible to do semantic search on the codebase based on the embeddings model.
-To chat with the codebase locally llama.cpp or Ollama is used by specifying the desired model.
-Using llama.cpp the specified model needs to be available on the system in advance.
-Using Ollama the Ollama container with the desired model needs to be running locally in advance on port 11434.
-Also OpenAI or Azure-OpenAI can be used for remote chat models.

 ## 📚 Supported Languages

 - [x] Python